ahmethakanbesel/flight-search-api/README.md

     authentication.
 - Unique id (`Long`) of airports used as `IATA` code.
 - Folder structure is based on domain driven design.
-- Unfortunately, tests are incomplete.
+- Unfortunately, tests are insufficient to test all scenarios.
 - There can be multiple airports in the same city.
 - The scheduled task runs every 15 seconds to demonstrate the functionality.
 You can uncomment the `@Scheduled` annotation